Cray-HPE/docs-csm/operations/kubernetes/Kyverno.md

 Now, the resource will be allowed for deployment.
 Refer [Kyverno documentation](https://release-1-13-0.kyverno.io/docs/writing-policies/exceptions/) on adding exceptions.
-If you don't want to edit the policy exception and deploy your image for some testing, you can add the label `prepend-registry: disable` and deploy the resource.
-This is NOT a recommended approach though.

 #### Policy customization through redeploying the chart

-   If any changes are to be made in the image verification policy, for example, making it to Audit and adding a new public key, then the end user must change the CSM customizations and redeploy the `image-verification-policy` chart under the base chart `kyverno-policy`.
+   If any changes are to be made in the image verification policy, for example, making it to Audit mode or adding a new public key, then the end user must change the CSM customizations and redeploy the `image-verification-policy` chart under the base chart `kyverno-policy`.
    For more information on customization and redeployment, see [Redeploying a Chart](../CSM_product_management/Redeploying_a_Chart.md).